WeisongZhao/Sparse-SIM/README.md

 ## Introduction
-<b>This repository contains the updating version of Sparse deconvolution.</b> The Sparse deconvolution is an universal post-processing framework for fluorescent (or intensity-based) image restoration, including xy (2D), xy-t (2D along t axis), and xy-z (3D) images.
-It is based on the natural priori knowledge of forward fluorescent imaging model: sparsity and continuity along xy-t (z) axes.
+<b>This repository contains the updating version of Sparse deconvolution.</b> The Sparse deconvolution is an universal post-processing framework for fluorescence (or intensity-based) image restoration, including xy (2D), xy-t (2D along t axis), and xy-z (3D) images.
+It is based on the natural priori knowledge of forward fluorescence imaging model: sparsity and continuity along xy-t (z) axes.

 <p align="center">
 <img src='./sources/GUIv2.png' width=750>